“Zadar has the most beautiful sunset in the world……… applauded at every evening”

 Forget the NBA; it’s here where you will find the true fans of the game.
 So much so that their motto is ‘God may have created a man, but Zadar created basketball.
 It’s the number one sport, the pride of the city.

-If you want to witness the breathtaking sunset, this is the place you need to be.
+If you want to witness a breathtaking sunset, this is the place you need to be.
 According to a famous movie director, Alfred Hitchcock, it has the most beautiful sunset in the world, particularly next to the Sea Organ.
-When you sit by the Sea Organ, you not only enjoy the flaming, amber sky while relishing the pleasant musical sounds generated by the waves.
+When you sit by the Sea Organ, you not only enjoy the flaming, amber sky but also relish the pleasant musical sounds generated by the waves.

 If you are staying in Zadar, you should know that you are in an area rich in natural beauty and near four beautiful national parks.
-There are eight national parks in Croatia and four here, which makes Zadar even more intriguing.
+Croatia has eight national parks and four here, making Zadar even more intriguing.
 Croatia is among the ecologically best-preserved parts of Europe since 10% of the country is protected.

 If you want to plan your independent adventure, here are the top 10 things you can do in Zadar to immerse yourself in the culture and make your trip more meaningful.

-1. A highlight of Zadar is Land City Gate on Fosa Harbor.
-This gate is one of the finest monuments in the entire of Croatia, as, in 1543, it served as the main entrance to the city.
-It is a fine piece of Venetian architecture; decorated with sculptures.
+1. A highlight of Zadar is the Land City Gate on Fosa Harbor.
+This gate is one of the finest monuments in Croatia, as it served as the main entrance to the city in 1543.
+It is a fine piece of Venetian architecture decorated with sculptures.

 3. Drop by the Park of Queen Jelena, one of the city’s oldest parks.
 It was interestingly founded by the Austrian commander, Governor Baron Franz Ludwig von Welden, in the area of military fortifications.
 Governor Van Walden was a great lover of nature and interested in botany, particularly Dalmatian flora.
 During his service in Zadar, he collected plant characteristics of the region to set up extensive lush green gardens.

 4. See Five Wells Square, especially at night when it lights up from below.
-It was built in 1574 during the siege of the Ottoman Empire army when the defensive moat was covered up on the west side of the bastion.
+It was built in 1574 during the siege of the Ottoman Empire army when the defensive moat on the west side of the bastion was covered up.
 In its place, a large cistern for drinking water with five decorated wellheads was built, and parts of the aqueduct that used to bring water directly from the Vrana Lake have been preserved.

 Museums

-5. Visit the Museum of Ancient Glass with its vast range of Roman glassware.
+5. Visit the Museum of Ancient Glass, which has a vast range of Roman glassware.
 Its display presents a unique collection of over 5000 glass objects dating to antiquity, i.e., from the 1st century BC to the 5th century AD.
 Over 1500 complete glass objects are presented in the permanent display divided into eight thematic wholes.
 The museum is located in the renewed historic palace of the Cosmacendi family, dating to the second half of the 19th century.

 6. Take in the Archaeological Museum, another excellent place for those who love history.
 It displays prehistoric archaeological material from the Old and New Stone Ages (Paleolithic and Neolithic) and the Metal Ages (Bronze and Iron Ages).
 It also has relics from the Roman and Byzantine Periods.